By: Janet Kiss, Membership on June 27th, 2022

 - Identify concierge practices in your area with family medicine doctors (not internal medicine).

 - Talk to a membership representative at the practice to learn more or to set up an initial meet-and-greet with the doctor.
-If you’re interested in PartnerMD, fill out this form, and we’ll contact you within one business day.
+If you’re interested in PartnerMD, fill out this form, and we’ll reach out to answer any questions you may have.

 - Once you feel comfortable that you’ve found the right choice, sign up.